mikazz/SpriteViewer/README.md

 # What is this?
-Basic Sprite viewer that animates images, allows to easly
+Basic Sprite viewer that animates images, allows to fastly check sprites

 # What it can do?